legendarycode3/mastering-html-css-course-exercises/README.md

 A CSS pseudo-class is a keyword, prefixed with a colon (:), added to a selector that lets you style an element when it is in a specific state or position, rather than based on its static ID or class.
-This allows you to apply styles dynamically, reacting to user
+This allows you to apply styles dynamically, reacting to user interactions or the document structure, without needing to change the HTML code

 13. Pseudo-element Selector **"::"**: A CSS pseudo-element selector applies styles to specific, abstract parts of an element that are not directly represented by distinct HTML elements in the document tree, like , selector::pseudo-element-name { }
  <br/>